samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 **terraform refresh**
 command is used to reconcile the state Terraform knows about (via its state file) with the real-world infrastructure.
 This can be used to detect any drift from the last-known state, and to update the state file.
 This does not modify infrastructure, but does modify the state file.
 If the state is changed, this may cause changes to occur during the next plan or apply.

+**terraform show**
+The terraform show command is used to provide human-readable output from a state or plan file.
+This can be used to inspect a plan to ensure that the planned operations are expected, or to inspect the current state as Terraform sees it.

 ### Use and create modules
 Terraform Registry makes it simple to find and use modules.(https://registry.terraform.io/)